Feeling Flooded?

 What is flooding?

 Emotional flooding is a physiological response, often related to conflict.
 Diffuse Physiological Arousal (DPA) occurs when we become flooded.
-This means our heart rate may increase to over 100 beats per minute, stress hormones are released and we move into fight, flight, or freeze mode.
-It is overwhelming to the point where listening to our partners and really hearing their perspective becomes practically impossible.
+This means our heart rate may increase to over 100 beats per minute, stress hormones are released, and we move into fight, flight, or freeze mode.
+It becomes overwhelming, making it practically impossible to listen to our partner's perspective.

 Why is it important?